VoiceAgentBench: Are Voice Assistants ready for agentic tasks?: VoiceAgentBench

+In all cases, \textit{Indian-context English queries} are generated using Gemma3 27B, guided by the BFCL tool schemas and usage constraints to ensure semantic accuracy and consistent task structure.

-\textbf{Sequential Dependent Tools.} While benchmarks like NESTful \citep{basu2025nestfulbenchmarkevaluatingllms} focus on sequential tool invocation in specialized domains such as mathematics and coding, they do not capture the practical, everyday tasks expected of real-world voice assistants.
-These tasks often require chaining interdependent tools to complete workflows such as booking a cab, ordering food, or managing payments.
-To address this, we designed a set of 21 tools across three realistic agents: \textit{i) Cab booking}, \textit{ii) Food ordering}, and \textit{iii) Payment services}.
-The toolsets are presented in Appendix \ref{appendix: custom_agent_tools}.
+\textit{ii). \textbf{Sequential Dependent Tool Calling}}.
+While prior benchmarks such as NESTful \citep{basu2025nestfulbenchmarkevaluatingllms} focus on sequential tool invocation in specialized domains like mathematics or coding, they do not capture the practical, everyday tasks expected of real-world AI assistants.
+To address this gap, we design a novel set of 21 custom tools across three realistic agents: \textit{i) Cab booking}, \textit{ii) Food ordering}, and \textit{iii) Payment services}.
+The complete toolsets for agents are presented in Appendix~\ref{appendix: custom_agent_tools}.

+This task evaluates dependency-aware tool use, where multiple tool calls must be executed in a specific order to complete a workflow (e.g., retrieving a user’s location before booking a cab, or fetching a basket prior to placing a food order).
+Queries and ground-truth tool calls are generated using GPT-4o-mini~\citep{hurst2024gpt}, conditioned on custom tool schemas and dependency chains, and are subsequently validated through Pydantic schema checks and manual verification by the authors to ensure semantic correctness and proper dependency ordering.

-\textbf{Multi-Turn Dialogue Tools.} For dialogue-based tool invocation, we adopt tools from the \textit{Level-2} subset of API-Bank \citep{li2023apibank}, which are designed to support \textit{Retrieval+Call }based on multi-turn user interactions.
-Using this subset, we incorporate a total of 49 tools for this category, enabling evaluation of conversationally grounded, multi-turn tool-calling capabilities.
+\textit{iii). \textbf{Multi-Turn Dialog-Based Tool Calling}}.
+For dialogue-based tool invocation, we adopt tools from the API-Bank \citep{li2023apibank}, which is designed for multi-turn user interactions.
+Using this subset, we incorporate a total of 49 tools for this category, enabling evaluation of conversationally grounded tool-calling capabilities.

+We incorporate the \emph{original dialogues} from API-Bank and extend them with \emph{Indian-context dialogues}, adapting each conversation to reflect culturally and contextually realistic scenarios while preserving the original dialogue structure and ensuring final API correctness.
+These dialogues are generated using GPT-4o-mini, with responses updated across turns to maintain consistency in conversational state and tool invocation.
+This setup allows us to evaluate models on their ability to track dialogue context, manage conversational state, and then correctly invoke final required tool, in both the original and Indian-context scenarios.

-\textbf{Safety Evaluation Tools.} For evaluating the safety of agentic behavior, we utilize tools from the AgentHarm \citep{andriushchenko2025agentharm}.
-It encompasses 11 harm categories, including fraud, cybercrime, and harassment.
-These tasks are designed to assess whether models can refuse harmful agentic requests.
-By integrating these tools, we enable comprehensive evaluation of an agent's robustness against adversarial and unsafe tool usage scenarios.
+\textit{iv). \textbf{Safety Evaluation}}.
+For evaluating the safety of agentic behavior, we adopt tools from the AgentHarm benchmark \citep{andriushchenko2025agentharm}, which encompass 11 harm categories, including fraud, cybercrime, and harassment.
+These tasks are designed to assess whether models can refuse harmful or unsafe tool requests.